ENGN2912B-2018/HPC-A/README.md

 In order to call the visualization in Qt, we wrap the main function of the VTK program in the callback function of "visualization" button.
 Also, other source code and header file of VTK program should be added into Qt program.

 ## Threading and Concurrency
 The OpenMP API is applied by our data visualization library to parallelize and accelerate the data processing and visualization pipeline.
-With parrallelizaton, the files are processed by multiple threads in the same time, and the total run time is decreased to 13% (from 60 seconds to 8 seconds when 8 threads are used) of the original system under certain multithreading schedule and operating system.
+With parallelizaton, the files are processed by multiple threads in the same time, and the total run time is decreased to 13% (from 60 seconds to 8 seconds when 8 threads are used) of that of the original system under certain multithreading schedule and operating system conditions.

 ## Exception Handling
 Exception handling techniques are implemented in our system.
 Three types of exceptions are defined in the program: